 Students are expected to have computer skills with Microsoft Office programs such as Word, e-mail, attachments, PowerPoint, uploading and downloading documents and internet use.
-The college and health sciences library have multiple computers for student use, but students are expected to have access their own personal computer with a high-speed broadband internet.

-Students entering St. John's College are required to have a personal laptop computer configured to the college's specifications.
+The college and health sciences library have multiple computers for student use, but students entering St. John's College are required to have a personal laptop computer configured to the college's specifications.
 This requirement responds to technical changes in the computerized testing platform for the licensing examination, as well as the widespread adoption of computer technology in health care.
-Specifications are outlined at sjcs.edu
+Specifications are outlined at sjcs.edu.